FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/compute_instance_v2.html.markdown

 * `user_data` - (Optional) The user data to provide when launching the instance.
     Changing this creates a new server.

-* `metadata` - (Optional) Metadata key/value pairs to make available from within the instance.
+* `metadata` - (Optional) The key/value pairs to associate with the instance.
     Changing this updates the existing server metadata.

 * `config_drive` - (Optional) Whether to use the config_drive feature to
     configure the instance.
 Changing this creates a new server.